VeronicaOtherWorld/VeronicaOtherWorld.github.io/_posts/2024-11-18-learn-journal.md

 Bravo, not too bad.

-Here is the link of this application.
+Here is the link of the note.

 [abstract & interface](https://github.com/VeronicaOtherWorld/hanshunping-java/tree/main/chapter10/src/com)